Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Misters for Water Mediums

-You can slow the drying time with water media by misting your paints or surface.
-You can purchase an inexpensive bottle for spraying water at any local store or get one from the art store.
+You can slow the drying time of water media by misting your paints or surface.
+You can purchase an inexpensive bottle for spraying water at any local or art store.

 General